 A lawn care or tree care program alone with necessary treatments will do a good job maintaining your lawn or landscape.
-However, every property’s soil is uniquely different and thus the need for soil testing to determine how your lawn or landscape can take full advantage of the treatments you’re already giving it.
+However, every property’s soil is uniquely different and thus the need for soil testing is recommended.
+Soil tests are completed to determine how your lawn or landscape can take full advantage of the treatments you’re already giving it.

-We offer Penn State soil analysis to evaluate your soil, and are capable of making any recommended amendments such as Limestone, Sulfur, Phosphorus, Potassium, or other nutrients to make your lawn or landscape look its best.
+We offer a Penn State soil analysis to evaluate your soil, and are capable of making any recommended amendments such as limestone, sulfur, phosphorus, potassium, or other nutrients to make your lawn or landscape look its best.

-Lawn soil testing as well as that for trees and shrubs in your landscape, specifically targets these deficiencies.
-When we test soil, we take samples of soil from areas throughout your lawn and then send the samples to the lab at Penn State.
-They will analyze the soil to look for issues with the items listed below.
+Lawn soil testing as well as that for trees and shrubs in your landscape, specifically targets soil deficiencies.
+When we test soil, we take samples from areas throughout your lawn and then send the samples to the lab at Penn State.
+They will analyze the soil and examine it for issues with the items listed below.

-- pH Levels: Turfgrasses prefer to grow in a soil with a pH of 6.5-7.0.
+Turfgrasses prefer to grow in a soil with a pH of 6.0-7.0.
 We often correct low soil pH (acidic) in our area by adding limestone.
 If soil pH is below optimum levels, lawns will have a decreased availability of plant nutrients and other elements (causing loss of vigor and color), thatch decomposition will decrease, some turfgrass pests and diseases will be more prevalent, and pesticide activity will be diminished.
-Every variety of tree and shrub that you have in your landscaping also has an ideal soil pH it will grow best in.
+Every variety of tree and shrub that you have in your landscape has an ideal soil pH where it will grow best.
 Many times, soil pH needs to be corrected by adding sulfur to lower the pH around these plants so they can take in nutrients properly.